sherinat12/Python/README.md

 I will practice daily and learn new concepts step by step.

-My goal is to become a good software developer in the future. hgdhjga jhgsdjah adgkjadh
+My goal is to become a good software developer in the future

+hgdhjga jhgsdjah adgkjadh